Cross-modal Full-mode Fine-grained Alignment for Text-to-Image Person Retrieval: Method

 \subsection{Feature Extraction}

-Inspired by the success of IRRA \cite{jiang2023cross}, we use the modified full CLIP \cite{radford2021learning} visual and textual encoders to enhance cross-modal alignment capabilities while reducing inference costs.
+Motivated by the success of IRRA \cite{jiang2023cross}, we use the modified full CLIP \cite{radford2021learning} visual and textual encoders to enhance cross-modal alignment capabilities while reducing inference costs.

-{\bfseries Visual Modality.} Given an input image $I\in R^{H\times W\times C}$, a CLIP pre-trained ViT model is adopted to obtain the image embeddings.
-We first split $I$ into a sequence of $N = H\times W/P^2$ fixed-sized non-overlapping patches, where $P$ denotes the patch size, and then map the patch sequences to 1D tokens $\left\{f_i^v\right\}|_{i=1}^N$ by a trainable linear projection.
-With the injection of the positional embedding and the extra [CLS] token, the sequence of tokens $\left\{f_{cls}^v,f_1^v,...,f_N^v\right\}$ are input into $L$-layer transformer blocks to model the correlations of each patch.
-Finally, a linear projection is adopted to map $f_{cls}^v$ to the joint image-text embedding space, which serves as the global image representation.
+{\bfseries Visual Modality.} Given an input image $I \in \mathbb{R}^{H \times W \times C}$, we employ a CLIP-pretrained Vision Transformer (ViT) to attain its image representation.
+An image is first divided into $N = H \times W / P^2$ distinct patches of size $P \times P$, which are then transformed into one-dimensional token embeddings $\{f_i^v\}_{i=1}^N$ via a learnable linear projection.
+After adding positional encodings and a [CLS] token, the sequence $\{f_{cls}^v, f_1^v, \dots, f_N^v\}$ is passed through $L$ transformer layers to capture dependencies among patches.
+Finally, the [CLS] token embedding $f_{cls}^v$ is linearly mapped into the joint image-text embedding space, producing the compact global feature of the image.

-{\bfseries Textual Modality.} For an input text $T$, we directly use the CLIP-Xformer textual encoder \cite{radford2021learning} to extract the text embeddings.
-Following CLIP, the lower-cased byte pair encoding \cite{sennrich2015neural} is firstly employed to tokenize the input text description.
-The text description is enclosed with [SOS] and [EOS] tokens to indicate the start and end of the sequence.
-The tokenized text $\{f_{sos}^t,f_1^t,...,f_{eos}^t\}$ is then fed into the textual encoder and exploits the correlations of each patch by masked self-attention.
-The output of the highest layer of the transformer at the [EOS] token, $f_{eos}^t$, is linearly projected into the image-text joint embedding space to obtain the global text representation.
+{\bfseries Textual Modality.} Given an input text $T$, we utilize the CLIP-Xformer textual extractor \cite{radford2021learning} to obtain its embedding.
+The text is first tokenized through lower-cased Byte Pair Encoding (BPE) \cite{sennrich2015neural} and framed with [SOS] and [EOS] tokens to indicate sequence boundaries.
+The resulting token sequence $\{f_{sos}^t, f_1^t, \dots, f_{eos}^t\}$ is processed by the transformer encoder, which models dependencies among tokens via masked self-attention.
+Finally, the [EOS] token embedding from the top layer, $f_{eos}^t$, is linearly mapped into the joint image-text representation space, generating a compressed global textual representation.